Purdue-CS193/homework-0-jgmacandrew/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+#
+# Jakob Graham's First CS193 Homework

+- I get to learn more about github.
+- It is taught by other students.
+- It will help me get better at things I'll need for future jobs.